-After Run CHKDSK command Again Run the System File Checker Utility To make sure any corrupted, missing, damaged system file not causing the Boot error “no boot device found”.
+After Run the CHKDSK command Again Run the System File Checker Utility To make sure any corrupted, missing, damaged system file not causing the Boot error “no boot device found”.
 Running SFC utility scan system for missing corrupted system files, If found any the utility repair /restore them from a compressed folder located %WinDir%\System32\dllcache.

 To run System file checker utility On Same Command prompt ( which you opened from Advanced options ) Type command sfc /scannow and hit the enter key to execute the command.
 Wait until 100% complete the process, After that Restart windows.
-I hope This time windows Start normally without any Boot problem such as no boot device found, No Boot Device Available etc.
+I hope This time windows Start normally without any Boot problem such as no boot device found, No Boot Device Available, etc.